 The motion for mediation must state why mediation would be useful to the parties and how it would benefit the estate.
 If the United States holds the mortgage, the movant must also specify the federal statute and/or regulation authorizing mediation.
 The movant must serve the motion, notice of motion, and a proposed order using Vt.
 LB MM Form #3 on all creditors who could claim an interest in the property, the case trustee, and the mediator, if known.

-Any objection to the motion for mediation must state why mediation is not likely to be useful to the parties or of benefit to the estate.
+Any objection to the motion for mediation must state either why mediation is not likely to be useful to the parties or of benefit to the estate, or why such mediation would not be available in state court.

-Unless the creditor consents, mediation will not be permitted if
+Unless the creditor consents, mediation will not be permitted if:

-mediation of the subject mortgage has already been completed or was begun and abandoned by the debtor in the instant bankruptcy case or a pending state foreclosure action,
+mediation of the subject mortgage has already been completed or was begun and abandoned by the debtor in the instant bankruptcy case or a pending state foreclosure action;

-modification of the mortgage is essential to the confirmation of a plan and the debtor failed to file a motion for mediation prior to the confirmation hearing,
+modification of the mortgage is essential to the confirmation of a plan and the debtor failed to file a motion for mediation prior to the confirmation hearing;

-the parties have filed a stipulation in the bankruptcy case with respect to the debtor’s obligations under the subject mortgage,
+the parties have filed a stipulation in the bankruptcy case with respect to the debtor’s obligations under the subject mortgage;

-the United States holds the mortgage and the mediation is not authorized under the federal statutes or regulations governing servicing of the loan, or
+the United States holds the mortgage and the mediation is not authorized under the federal statutes or regulations governing servicing of the loan; or

 the creditor obtained relief from stay on the subject property.